Celebrating Brazilian Classic Children’s Book: Marcelo, Martello, Marshmallow

 This English edition was brought to life with a new visual narrative by artist Ana Matsusaki, a fantastic translation by Tal Goldfajn, and the support of the Brazilian Ministry of Foreign Affairs and the National Library Foundation – Ministry of Tourism.

 Ana Matsusaki will read the book aloud and share insights into her illustration process.
-Don’t miss this opportunity to delve into the world of Marcelo, Martello, Marshmallow and discover the magic behind this classic story.
+Afterwards she will be joined by illustrator Kara Kramer for a Q&A. Don’t miss this opportunity to delve into the world of Marcelo, Martello, Marshmallow and discover the magic behind this classic story.

 Please note that spots are limited, and it’s free to RSVP.
 There will also be a cash bar and complimentary refreshments.